 Tiny house as a single-family home

-A tiny house built on the ground or a foundation must comply with the rules in the Land Use Bylaw regarding single detached dwellings and the Alberta Building Code.
+A tiny house built on the ground must comply with the rules in the Land Use Bylaw regarding single detached dwellings and the National Building Code – Alberta Edition.
 Learn more about new house construction.

 Tiny House as backyard suite